-Clearly, our TreeGrad-Shap is the only numerically stable algorithm, which further implies that TreeGrad itself is numerically stable.
+Clearly, our TreeGrad-Shap is the most numerically stable algorithm, which further implies that TreeGrad itself is numerically stable.
 The numerical error of TreeProb is already $10^{-8}$ when $M=35$, and increases to $10$ when $M=65$.

 \paragraph{Runtime analysis.} We conduct experiments to compare the runtime of Linear TreeShap and our TreeGrad-Shap (Algorithm~\ref{alg:vectorized treegrad-shap}) for computing the Shapley value, and of our TreeGrad (Algorithm~\ref{alg:TreeGrad}) for computing the Banzhaf value.
 Decision trees trained on the BT dataset are employed, as their sizes are the largest according to Table~\ref{tab:statistics}.
 The result is presented in Figure~\ref{fig:runtime}.
 Each curve is averaged over $200$ instances, with shaded areas representing the corresponding standard deviation.
 In theory, the time complexities of Linear TreeShap and our TreeGrad-Shap are equally efficient.
 However, as shown in Figure~\ref{fig:inaccuracy}, the numerical error of Linear TreeShap can be up to $10^{15}$ times larger than that of our TreeGrad-Shap.
 In contrast, the time complexity of our TreeGrad is $O(L)$.